 Vardon Avenue is a short, low-traffic street that connects Rundle Street to the East End's inner blocks.
 The address at 22-26 puts Mother Vine in the section of the street most densely clustered with bar options, which means it functions both as a destination in its own right and as a natural pause within a longer evening.
 The physical scale of the precinct is one of its defining qualities: unlike the spread-out bar districts of Brisbane or the multi-suburb crawl required in Sydney, this part of Adelaide concentrates serious drinking options within a genuinely small radius.

 For visitors approaching from the city centre, the East End is a short walk east along Rundle Street, turning south onto Vardon Avenue.
-There is no need for a taxi or rideshare to move between venues in this pocket, which makes it one of the more functional bar precincts in the country for an extended evening.
+The compact geography of the area makes it easy to move between venues on foot for an extended evening.
 The compact geography of the area is worth factoring into how you plan the night, especially if interstate comparisons have set different expectations about how spread out a drinking neighbourhood typically is.

 Planning a Visit: Practical Notes